- Characters and cohorts

 - Optimist or pessimist

 Tag Archives: Creativity

-This past week, writing synopsis of creativity research has led me to realize how much my spelling has deteriorated.
-Mostly I rely on the word processor’s spell check, but sometimes it doesn’t recognize the scientific terms; other times it doesn’t … Continue reading
+Writing synopsis of creativity research has led me to realize how much my spelling has deteriorated.
+Mostly I rely on the word processor’s spell check, but sometimes it doesn’t recognize the scientific terms; other times it doesn’t recognize my vague … Continue reading

 Recently I took a hiatus from an almost daily habit of spending an hour or so writing poetry or fiction.
 It wasn’t really intentional.
 Mistakenly, I saw the two weeks work shut down at the end of the year as … Continue reading

 Portfolio – a portable case for holding papers – a simple name for a collection of works into which a person has poured hours of deliberation and sweat.
 Today the portfolio is just as likely to be stored on a … Continue reading

 Finally comes the time to cease spinning off new ideas, and use creativity to push one idea as far as possible.
 Elaboration is the act of embellishing or adding details to an idea to enrich the initial concept.
 This adding … Continue reading

 The creative writer combines originality, complexity, independence of judgment, and aesthetic sensitivity according to the research of Frank Barron, who was known for his in depths studies of the creative mind.
 His subjects often took extremely complex elements to produce … Continue reading

 A teacher voiced his frustration about getting gifted students past the hurdle of simply looking at events of a story to the uncover the devices that the author used in writing the story.
 The students need to interpret the effect … Continue reading